pulsar-edit/pulsar-edit.github.io/docs/docs/differences-from-atom/index.md

 first try to reproduce on safe mode and if it's still present, please open an issue - it may be leftover code that we missed.

-We don't have telemetry andpoints on our backend, and don't intend to have any.
+We don't have telemetry endpoints on our backend, and don't intend to have any.

 ## Library bumps